Causes of World War I

 European diplomatic alignments shortly before the war.
 The Ottomans joined the Central Powers shortly after the war started, with Bulgaria joining the following year.
 Italy remained neutral in 1914 and joined the Allies in 1915.

 Map of the world with participants in World War I after U.S. entry (6 April 1917), but before the October Revolution (7 November 1917):

-The identification of the causes of World War I remains a debated issue.
-World War I began in the Balkans on July 28, 1914, and hostilities ended on November 11, 1918, leaving 17 million dead and 25 million wounded.
+Identifying the causes of World War I remains a debated issue.
+World War I began in the Balkans on 28 July 1914, and hostilities ended on 11 November 1918, leaving 17 million dead and 25 million wounded.
 Moreover, the Russian Civil War can in many ways be considered a continuation of World War I, as can various other conflicts in the direct aftermath of 1918.

 Scholars looking at the long term seek to explain why two rival sets of powers (the German Empire, Austria-Hungary, and the Ottoman Empire against the Russian Empire, France, and the British Empire) came into conflict by the start of 1914.
 They look at such factors as political, territorial and economic competition; militarism, a complex web of alliances and alignments; imperialism, the growth of nationalism; and the power vacuum created by the decline of the Ottoman Empire.
 Other important long-term or structural factors that are often studied include unresolved territorial disputes, the perceived breakdown of the European balance of power, convoluted and fragmented governance, arms races and security dilemmas, a cult of the offensive, and military planning.